maxkueng/irma/README.md

  - **webinterface.js**
    Provides a web interface and shows open and closed threads, active Yammer account and PID.
 This is mainly for debugging purposes.
+ - **kill.js**
+   Allows an admin to shut down the bot by sending a Yammer message

 Dependencies